Resilient Pharmaceuticals

-Lykos Therapeutics, formerly known as the MAPS Public Benefit Corporation (MAPS PBC), is a public benefit corporation (PBC) developing MDMA ("ecstasy") for potential medicinal use.
-It was founded and is considerably owned by the non-profit Multidisciplinary Association for Psychedelic Studies (MAPS).
-MAPS PBC was founded in 2014 and was renamed to Lykos Therapeutics in January 2024.
+Resilient Pharmaceuticals, formerly known as Lykos Therapeutics and before that as the MAPS Public Benefit Corporation (MAPS PBC), is a public benefit corporation (PBC) developing MDMA ("ecstasy") for potential medicinal use.
+It was founded and is part-owned by the non-profit Multidisciplinary Association for Psychedelic Studies (MAPS).
+MAPS PBC was founded in 2014 and was renamed to Lykos Therapeutics in January 2024, then to Resilient Pharmaceuticals in August 2025.

 MDMA-assisted psychotherapy development program

-MAPS raised $140 million to fund its MDMA for PTSD development programme.
-However, fundraising ultimately fell short, and this necessitated MAPS to change its strategy.
-With MAPS PBC, following its rebranding to Lykos Therapeutics, MAPS raised a further $100 million.
-Rick Doblin, the founder and former chief executive of MAPS, has said that he wished that MDMA for PTSD could have been developed purely with philanthropic funding, but that this goal had failed.
-MAPS had also originally opted to follow an "anti-patent" strategy and not patent MDMA.
+MAPS raised $140 million to fund the development of MDMA for PTSD.
+However, fundraising ultimately fell short, forcing a change of strategy.
+MAPS PBC was rebranded to Lykos Therapeutics, which raised a further $100 million.
+Rick Doblin, the founder and former chief executive of MAPS, has said he wished that MDMA for PTSD could have been developed purely with philanthropic funding, but that this goal had failed.
+MAPS had also originally followed an "anti-patent" strategy and not patent MDMA.
 In December 2022 however, MAPS PBC filed patents for MDMA at specific particle sizes, and these patents were published in June 2024.
 In January 2025, the patents were rejected by the USPTO and patent protection was not granted.

 In December 2023, MAPS PBC completed phase 3 clinical trials of MDMA-assisted psychotherapy for treatment of post-traumatic stress disorder (PTSD) and filed a New Drug Application (NDA) of MDMA for this indication with the United States Food and Drug Administration (FDA).
 MDMA-assisted psychotherapy showed substantial effectiveness over placebo for treatment of PTSD in the two phase 3 studies.
 This included PTSD remission rates of 67 to 71% with MDMA-assisted psychotherapy versus 32 to 48% with placebo-assisted therapy.